mdancho84/mdancho84.github.io/_drafts/exploratory-dataxray-analysis.md

 - Learn-R
 - R
 - R-Tips
-image: "/assets/dual_axis_r.jpg"
+image: "/assets/dataxray_thumb_2.jpg"
 image_preview: "/assets/dataxray_thumb_2.jpg"

 ---
 Do you know how long EDA (exploratory data analysis) used to take me?
 Not hours, not days...
 A full week!
 Listen, you don't know how good you have it.
-With this new R package I'm about to show you, you'll cut your EDA time into minutes.
+With this new R package I'm about to show you (plus one BONUS hack), you'll cut your EDA time into 5 minutes.
 Here's how.

-# From EDA to Exploratory DataXray Analysis (EDXA)
+# Cut your EDA time into 5 minutes with Exploratory DataXray Analysis (EDXA)

 I'm so excited right now.
 If you follow me, you probably know one of my favorite R packages is the `skimr` library for [**quick exploratory statistical summaries**](https://www.business-science.io/code-tools/2021/03/09/data-quality-with-skimr.html) (the first thing I run when I get a new dataset).
 Well, I just stumbled upon _the interactive version_ of skimr.
 And it's insane!